History of Art with Collections Management

 Course Overview

-Our MA History of Art with Collections Management will absorb you in the rich and dynamic discipline of the history of art as well as preparing you with the skills and experience you need for the museum workplace with an intensive skills-based Collections Management module.
+Our MA History of Art with Collections Management will absorb you in the rich and dynamic discipline of the history of art.
+It will also prepare you for the museum workplace with an intensive collections management module that will equip you with essential skills and experience.

 Key information and modules